Atomic clock: Potential for redefining the second

-In 2022, the best realisation of the second is done with caesium primary standard clocks such as IT-CsF2, NIST-F2, NPL-CsF2, PTB-CSF2, SU–CsFO2 or SYRTE-FO2.
+In 2022, the best realisation of the second is done with caesium fountain primary standard clocks such as IT-CsF2, NIST-F2, NPL-CsF2, PTB-CSF2, SU–CsFO2 or SYRTE-FO2.
 These clocks work by laser-cooling a cloud of caesium atoms to a microkelvin in a magneto-optic trap.
 These cold atoms are then launched vertically by laser light.
 The atoms then undergo Ramsey excitation in a microwave cavity.
 The fraction of excited atoms are then detected by laser beams.
 These clocks have 5×10^-16 systematic uncertainty, which is equivalent to 50 picoseconds per day.
 A system of several fountains worldwide contributes to International Atomic Time.
 These caesium clocks also underpin optical frequency measurements.